Five fantastic days of skiing from Olgunlar. One of the days (the third day) was one of the best skiing days ever. The fifth day wasn’t bad either.

 Osman and his wife, Fatma, are about 75 years old.
 They’re two of the four winter residents in Olgunlar.
 They both grew up in the village, got married young, moved to Ankara to raise their kids, and are now back in Olgunlar running the small, basic pansiyon where we stayed.
 It’s basic in that the bathroom is shared, the shower puts out minimal water, and insulation is practically non-existent.
 However, Osman was there every morning about 5:30 or 6 lighting the wood stoves, and Fatma’s cooking was fantastic.
 The only thing to distract us from the great views and good skiing was wondering what feast Fatma was going to put together that evening.

 I loved spending time with Peter and Amy again.
 They flew to Erzurum with two friends from Anchorage, Scott and Stephanie, who I hadn’t met before.
 Stephanie was the least experienced skier in our group of long-time skiers.
-Scott, it seems, has been all the world skiing — Antarctica, Chile, Japan are some of the places I’m remembering now.
+Scott, it seems, has been all over the world skiing — Antarctica, Chile, Japan are some of the places I’m remembering now.
 He’s also researched skiing possibilities in more unexpected places like Morocco, Iraq, and Mexico.

 For me I think it was my first skiing outside the western US and my first skiing in three years.
 The pace was mellow enough that I could keep up and the snow was soft enough to ease me into the wonderful rhythm of skiing.